 Another design decision I really appreciate is the use of proper physical buttons rather than gesture swipes for skipping tracks, changing the volume and so on.

 On the top of the right earcup there’s a larger version of the Apple Watch’s Digital Crown.
-Twisting this raises or lowers the volume, while pressing down play/pauses and moves through tracks.
-It works tremendously well, and I always value that physical, precise feedback over trying to get my gestures to register.
+Twisting this raises or lowers the volume, while pressing down play/pause and moves through tracks.
+It works tremendously well, and I always value that physical, precise feedback over swipes.

 Next to the crown is a button for switching between active noise cancellation and Transparency modes.
 The latter lets in some background sound, so you’re not completely cut off.
 There’s also a Lightning port for charging and routing audio through a Lightning to 3.5mm adapter which, of course, is not included.
 If you want to listen with a wired connection you’ll need the £35/$35 audio adapter.

 For a pair of headphones that cost this much, not including such a basic cable in the box seems even more ridiculous than not including a charger with a phone that costs over a grand.
 Alongside the AirPods Max I’ve tried the Twelve South AirFly Pro, which is a handy tool for connecting wireless-only cans like this to devices with a 3.5mm jack.
-It works well and should be very helpful when long distance travel resumes.
+It works well and is great for long distance travel.

 What makes the case even more annoying is that you do need it, as when you pop the cans in the case they’re put into a suspended state and then eventually deep sleep.
 Without it, they stay on longer and drain the battery quicker.
 It’s peculiar there isn’t a physical on/off button anywhere.

-- The adaptive ANC is fantastic, even if you don’t have too much control over it
+- Adaptive ANC is fantastic, even if you don’t have too much control over it

 - Spatial audio gives a surround effect in supported apps